JeringTech/Javascript.NodeJS/ReadMe.md

 ```
 `INodeJSService` is a singleton service and `INodeJSService`'s members are thread safe.
 Where possible, inject `INodeJSService` into your types or keep a reference to a shared `INodeJSService` instance.
-Try to avoid creating multiple `INodeJSService` instances since each instance spawns a NodeJS process.
+Try to avoid creating multiple `INodeJSService` instances since by default, each instance spawns a NodeJS process.

 When you're done, you can manually dispose of an `INodeJSService` instance by calling
 ```csharp